PixiEditor/ColorPicker/README.md

 - `ColorState` dependency property contains all info about the current state of the control.
 Use this property to bind controls together.
 - `Color` property contains nested properties you may bind to or use to retrieve the color in code-behind:
-    - `Color.RGBAColor`: Current color as System.Windows.Media.Color
     - `Color.A`: Current Alpha, a double ranging from 0 to 255
     - `Color.RGB_R`, `Color.RGB_G`, `Color.RGB_B`: Dimensions of the RGB color space, each is a 0-255 double
     - `Color.HSV_H`: Hue in HSV color space, a 0-360 double
     - `Color.HSV_S`: Saturation in HSV color space, a 0-100 double
     - `Color.HSV_V`: Value in HSV color space, a 0-100 double
+- `SelectedColor` dependency property stores the current color as System.Windows.Media.Color
+- `ColorChanged`: An event that fires on SelectedColor change.

 Apart from those, some controls have unique properties:

-- `SecondColorState` and `SecondColor` are functionally identical to `ColorState` and `Color`.
+- `SecondColorState`, `SecondColor`, and `SecondaryColor` are functionally identical to `ColorState`, `Color`, and `SelectedColor`.
 Those are present on controls that have a secondary color.
 - `SmallChange` lets you change SmallChange of sliders, which is used as sensitivity for when the user turns the scroll wheel with the cursor over the sliders.
-Present on controls that contain color sliders (excluding circular hue slider).
+Present on controls with sliders.
 - `ShowAlpha` lets you hide the alpha channel on various controls.
 Present on all controls containing either an alpha slider or a hex color textbox.